Heavy-tailed max-linear structural equation models in networks with hidden nodes: Introduction and motivation

 \subsection{A motivating example}

-Figure~\ref{introex} shows three DAGs with node set $V=\{1,2,3\}$ and with node 3 hidden, i.e., we do not observe node 3, and may be unaware that it exists.
-The presence of a (dotted) edge between two nodes $j\to i$ ($j\in\pa(i)$) indicates that $c_{ij}>0$.
-Writing out eq.~\eqref{semequat1} for the three DAGs gives
+Figure~\ref{introex} shows three DAGs with node set $V=\{1,2,3\}$ but with node 3 hidden; we do not observe this node, and may be unaware that it exists.
+The presence of an edge between two nodes $j\to i$ ($j\in\pa(i)$) indicates that $c_{ij}>0$.
+We use dotted edges to capture the effects of hidden nodes.
+Writing out equation~\eqref{semequat1} for the three DAGs gives